 - a.
 Assist club membership committee chairs in carrying out their responsibilities of attracting new members and engaging existing members. - b.
-Manage prospective members through the Manage Membership Leads page on My Rotary. - c.
+Manage prospective members assigned to the district for follow-up on My Rotary. - c.
 Assist in organizing, establishing and supporting new and different types of clubs, where Rotary is currently not present, as well as in areas where Rotary is already active. - d.
-Communicate committee progress, challenges and opportunities with your Rotary coordinator and district governor on a regular basis. - 4.
+Communicate committee progress, challenges and opportunities with your Rotary coordinator and district governor on a regular basis. - e.
+Organize prospective member events in the district to help attract new members to existing or new Rotary and Rotaract clubs - 4.
 Appointment and Preparation of Chair: To be effective, the district membership committee must have continuity of leadership; therefore, the committee chair shall be appointed for a three-year term, subject to review, with documented agreement of the governor, governor-elect and governor-nominee for their term of service.